 About Stefanie Batten Bland

 Stefanie Batten Bland is a multidisciplinary choreographer who, at the helm of Company SBB, creates site-specific dance theater installations.
+Her numerous awards and fellowships include an 2016 Jerome Robbins Award.
 She has been head choreographer of Paris Opera Comique and been commissioned by the Second Avenue Dance Company, Alvin Ailey II Company, Modlin Center for the Arts, Transitions Dance Company, Zenon Dance Company, and Frontier Danceland.
-Currently she is movement director at The Public Theater, choreographer for Juilliard “New Dances 2018,” is a 2019 NYU Center of Ballet Arts Fellow as well as completing her MFA in Interdisciplinary Arts with a Concentration in Performance Creation at Goddard College in Vermont.
+Currently she is movement director at The Public Theater, choreographer for Juilliard “New Dances 2018,” and a 2019 NYU Center of Ballet Arts Fellow.
+She is also completing her MFA in Interdisciplinary Arts with a Concentration in Performance Creation at Goddard College in Vermont.

 Photos by Robert Zimmerman